yyz945947732/cnname/README.zh-en.md

 **`getAllSurname(surnameType?: SurnameType): string[]`**

-Get all surnames, with an optional filter for surname types. `'all'` for all surnames, `'single'` for single-character surnames, `'compound'` for compound surnames，`common` for common surname，`single-common` for common single-character surnames，`compound-common` for common compound surnames.
-The default is `'all'`.
+Get all surnames, with an optional filter for surname types.
+The default is `'all'` (all surnames).

 **`cnnamestr(options: Option): string`**